Versus

 • Multiplayer with shared challenges

-• Voice, music, images, and interactive maps for immersion
+• Voice, music, images, and interactive maps

 Limitations: